Darius Rucker: Personal life

-Rucker is an ardent South Carolina Gamecocks fan as well as a Miami Dolphins and Cincinnati Reds fan.

-Rucker's mother died in November 1992 of a heart attack.
+Rucker is a fan of the South Carolina Gamecocks, Miami Dolphins, and Cincinnati Reds.
+His mother died in November 1992 of a heart attack.
 His grief inspired two Hootie & the Blowfish songs: "I'm Goin' Home" and "Not Even the Trees."
 On April 21, 1995, his girlfriend, Elizabeth Ann Phillips, gave birth to Rucker's first child, a daughter, Carolyn Pearl Phillips.
-Rucker married Beth Leonard in 2000.
-Their first child, daughter Daniela Rose, was born on May 16, 2001, and their son, Jack, on October 27, 2004.
-The Hootie song "Where Were You" is about Rucker's strained relationship with his father, and was released only in Europe, where Rucker thought that his father would be unlikely to hear it.
+Rucker and Beth Leonard married in 2000.
+Their daughter Daniela Rose, was born on May 16, 2001, and their son, Jack, on October 27, 2004.
+The Hootie song "Where Were You" is about Rucker's strained relationship with his father, and was released only in Europe, where he thought that his father would be unlikely to hear it.
 His country single "Alright" was inspired by his marriage.
 Rucker and his wife announced their divorce in 2020.

-Rucker is a friend of golfer Tiger Woods, whom he met in a bar in 1993 when Woods was 18.
-Rucker sang at the golfer's wedding with Hootie & the Blowfish and at his father's funeral.
+Rucker is a friend of Tiger Woods, whom he met in a bar in 1993 when Woods was 18.
+Rucker sang at Woods' wedding with Hootie & the Blowfish and at his father's funeral.
 His interest in golf goes well beyond his relationship with Woods; he was a VIP guest of Team USA at the 2016 Ryder Cup, and he attended Arnold Palmer's funeral shortly before the Cup.

-For the Undercover Boss series episode "Celebrity Undercover Boss: Darius Rucker", which premiered May 12, 2017, Rucker disguised himself as a 62-year-old music teacher, ran an open mic night and worked as a roadie.
+For the Undercover Boss series episode "Celebrity Undercover Boss: Darius Rucker", which premiered May 12, 2017, Rucker disguised himself as a 62-year-old music teacher, ran an open mic night, and worked as a roadie.

-On February 1, 2024, Rucker was arrested in Williamson County, Tennessee, on two misdemeanor drug charges and one misdemeanor vehicle registration violation.
+On February 1, 2024, Rucker was arrested in Williamson County, Tennessee, on two misdemeanor drug charges and a misdemeanor vehicle registration violation.
 He was released after posting $10,500 bail.
-In a statement given to The Tennessean, Rucker's lawyer Mark Puryear claimed that Rucker was "fully cooperating with authorities related to the misdemeanor charges."

-In 2024 his memoir, Life's Too Short: A Memoir, written with Alan Eisenstock, was published by Dey Street/HarperCollins.
+In a statement given to The Tennessean, Rucker's lawyer Mark Puryear claimed that he was "fully cooperating with authorities related to the misdemeanor charges."
+In 2024 Rucker's memoir, Life's Too Short: A Memoir, written with Alan Eisenstock, was published by Dey Street/HarperCollins.

-On January 29, 2025, Rucker revealed in an Instagram post that he would be relocating to London, England, to tour more frequently around the United Kingdom, and work on new creative endeavors.
+On January 29, 2025, Rucker revealed in an Instagram post that he would move to London to tour the United Kingdom and work on new creative endeavors.
 He had no plans to renounce his U.S. citizenship.
 Rucker announced his engagement to Emily Deahl on October 8, 2025.
+On March 25, 2026, he announced that he became co-owner of NASCAR Cup Series team Legacy Motor Club.